shereefb/mm/_cards/dummy.md

 toc: true
 toc_label: Quick Jump
 ---
-#printed The Dummy is a Magician that doesn't want the responsibility that comes from the knowledge.
+ The Dummy is a Magician that doesn't want the responsibility that comes from the knowledge.
 He doesn't want to share, teach or help others.
 He does not want to do the work to steward a sacred space, or to know himself.

 ## Shadow Declarations